lang-uk/ukrainian-word-stress-dictionary/README.en.md

-# Dictionary of word stesses in the Ukrainian language
+# Dictionary of word stresses in the Ukrainian language

 [Ukrainian](./README.md)